migp11/spheroid-tnf-v2-emews/README.md

 ## EMEWS Workflow for model exploration of treatment strategies

-This repository contains the code for the multi-scale model and the EMEWS-based model exploration exploration  workflow
+This repository contains the code for the multi-scale model and the EMEWS-based model exploration workflow

 Note: This project is compatible with swift-t v.
 1.3+.
 Earlier versions will NOT work.